sliday/resume-job-matcher/readme.md

-# Resume Matcher
+# Resume Job Matcher

 ## Overview

-**Resume Matcher** is a Python script that automates the process of matching resumes to a job description using AI.
+**Resume Job Matcher** is a Python script that automates the process of matching resumes to a job description using AI.
 It leverages the Anthropic Claude API to analyze resumes and provide a match score along with personalized email responses for candidates.

 This tool is designed to streamline the recruitment process by efficiently processing multiple resumes and highlighting the best candidates based on customizable criteria.